24 weeks pregnant: Nap now… while you can!

 Sitting comfortably

 If you use public transport, by now people should be leaping up to offer you a seat.
-If they are not, you could try placing one hand in the small of your back, closing your eyes and swaying gently while sticking out your bump as much as possible or simply ask for a seat by telling the person your pregnant.
+If they are not, you could try placing one hand in the small of your back, closing your eyes and swaying gently while sticking out your bump as much as possible or simply ask for a seat by telling the person you’re pregnant.

 Have a nap